-Mark Twain had similar thoughts on his visit way back in 1867:
+Mark Twain made a reflection on his visit way back in 1867:

 “It was a quaint and curious pastime, wandering through this old silent city of the dead–lounging through utterly deserted streets where thousands and thousands of human beings once bought and sold, and walked and rode, and made the place resound with the noise and confusion of traffic and pleasure.”